 For stainless steel tube sizes, there are two different kinds of tubing: hypodermic gauge tubing and fractional tubing.

 Fractional size tubing is made to all of the common fractional sizes.
 When choosing a size, outside diameters (O.D.) are usually specified along with the wall thickness, rather than the inside diameter (I.D.)
 For example:

 1/8" Outside Diameter x .020" Wall

-This is different from hypodermic gage tubing or what is commonly referred to as needle tubing.
-Hypodermic tubing is typically referred to by its gage size.
-Gage sizes are determined by the outside diameter and the inside diameter of the tube.
+This is different from hypodermic gauge tubing or what is commonly referred to as needle tubing.
+Hypodermic tubing is typically referred to by its gauge size.
+Gauge sizes are determined by the outside diameter and the inside diameter of the tube.

 While choosing the right material for an application, there are many things that need to be considered.
 Here at New England Small Tube, the majority of materials we work with are 300 series stainless steel, specifically type 304 and type 316.
 We also frequently work with copper, brass, Inconel, and titanium among other specialty alloys.
 Please refer to our Materials section for more information on each of these alloys.
 We will be happy to assist you in choosing the right material for your application.